vishalsingh2407/vishalsingh2407/README.md

 - 👋 Hi, I’m @vishalsingh2407
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Diploma in computer science & Engineering
+- 🌱 I’m completed diploma in Computer Scince & Engg. and Persoing B-tech in CSE.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...